 Currently within BNSSG the acute trusts, Bristol and South Gloucestershire LAs and BrisDoc are not part of the project.
-Adastra upgrades have taken place to provide access to CP-IS.
+BrisDoc can access CP-IS via CLEO.

 All SIUC services will use CP-IS when it is available to ensure the ongoing protection of vulnerable children.